Life on Campus

 The art department regularly features the work of students and visiting artists.
 The walls of Koch Hall are full of art displays throughout the semester.
 In the spring, the Senior Art Show, an exclusive collection of all senior-designed pieces, is on display for three weeks and features some of the top pieces of the year.
 Another annual tradition of the art department is its annual charity event "Empty Bowls."
 This features a dinner of soups served in student-crafted ceramic bowls.
 All proceeds benefit the local food bank.

-For more than 160 years Wittenberg University has been a name synonymous with a superior education and exceptional athletics.
-If you are looking for a small liberal arts university that can offer you both great academics and a nationally recognized athletic program, Wittenberg is a perfect choice.
+For more than 160 years, Wittenberg University has been a name synonymous with a superior education and exceptional athletics.
+If you are looking for a small liberal arts university that can offer both great academics and a nationally recognized athletic program, Wittenberg is a perfect choice.

 As a member of the North Coast Athletic Conference, Wittenberg offers a broad-based intercollegiate athletic program.
 More than 30 percent of the student body participates in varsity athletics each year, making it one of the top extracurricular activities on campus.
 Wittenberg's athletic tradition includes a long list of not just athletic All-Americans, but also academic All-Americans.

 Every year, Wittenberg ranks among the top teams in the North Coast Athletic Conference and National Association of Collegiate Directors of Athletics all-sports standings.
-Wittenberg has been in the top five of the NCAC all-Sports standings in each of the seventeen years in the league.
+Every year since 1993, Wittenberg has been in the top five of the NCAC all-sports standings.
 The Tigers have been in the top 25% in the NCAA Directors Cup standings in each of its twelve years of existence.

 In addition, hundreds of student-athletes have been named to All-NCAC teams in recent years, and Tiger coaches are frequently honored as Coach of the Year.